-Marx considered the totality of relations of production to be 'the real foundation, on which rises a legal and political superstructure and to which correspond definite forms of social consciousness' (Marx 1978 [1859]: 4-5).
+Marx considered the totality of relations of production to be 'the real foundation, on which arises a legal and political superstructure and to which correspond definite forms of social consciousness' (Marx 1978 [1859]: 4-5).
 As a result, the emerging formula was far from indisputable, since it implied that the relations of production, or property relations (= base), determine all relations in a society.
-Most opponents of Marxism rather vigorously argued against this standpoint.6
+Most opponents of Marxism rather vigorously argued against this standpoint (about debates among Marxists see Wood 2007: Ch.
+2).